Aleatoric music

-Aleatoric music (also aleatory music or chance music; from the Latin word alea, meaning "dice") is music in which some element of the composition is left to chance, or some primary element of a composed work's realization is left to the determination of its performer(s), or both.
+Aleatoric music (also aleatory music or chance music; from the Latin word alea, meaning "dice") is music in which some element of the composition is left to chance, some primary element of a composed work's realization is left to the determination of its performer(s), or both.
 The term is most often associated with procedures in which the chance element involves a relatively limited number of possibilities.

 The term became known to European composers through lectures by acoustician Werner Meyer-Eppler at the Darmstadt International Summer Courses for New Music in the beginning of the 1950s.
 According to his definition, "a process is said to be aleatoric ... if its course is determined in general but depends on chance in detail".
 Through a confusion of Meyer-Eppler's German terms Aleatorik (noun) and aleatorisch (adjective), his translator created a new English word, "aleatoric" (rather than using the existing English adjective "aleatory"), which quickly became fashionable and has persisted.
 More recently, the variant "aleatoriality" has been introduced.

 History

 Early precedents

 Compositions that could be considered a precedent for aleatory composition date back to at least the late 15th century, with the genre of the catholicon, exemplified by the Missa cuiusvis toni of Johannes Ockeghem.
 A later genre was the Musikalisches Würfelspiel or musical dice game, popular in the late 18th and early 19th century.
-(Such dice games are attributed to Carl Phillip Emanuel Bach, Joseph Haydn, and Wolfgang Amadeus Mozart.)
+(Such dice games are attributed to Carl Philipp Emanuel Bach, Joseph Haydn, and Wolfgang Amadeus Mozart.)
 These games consisted of a sequence of musical measures, for which each measure had several possible versions and a procedure for selecting the precise sequence based on the throwing of a number of dice.

 The French artist Marcel Duchamp composed two pieces between 1913 and 1915 based on chance operations.
 One of these, Erratum Musical, written with Duchamp's sisters Yvonne and Magdeleine for three voices, was first performed at the Manifestation of Dada on 27 March 1920, and was eventually published in 1934.
 Two of his contemporaries, Francis Picabia and Georges Ribemont-Dessaignes, also experimented with chance composition, these works being performed at a Festival Dada staged at the Salle Gaveau concert hall, Paris, on 26 May 1920.
 American composer John Cage's Music of Changes (1951) was "the first composition to be largely determined by random procedures", though his indeterminacy is of a different order from Meyer-Eppler's concept.
 Cage later asked Duchamp: "How is it that you used chance operations when I was just being born?"